manuelcasanova/mapbox_practice/README.md

-If ride is in the past.
-Show a note.
-(MISSING in MY RIDES)

 Rides and maps: Only me, followers, public

 People who joined a ride: "Joined by, x people" info button show list, how many privately, names and pictures of following publicly

+Rides - discussion.
+Messages (from: name and picture, date and time, comment.
+ADD a comment, delete a comment)

+Administrator: admin users, admin maps, admin rides, admin comments.
+If inappropiate. do not delete, keep in db, but do not show on front end, but a note "message removed due to..."

+Login/logout

+OAuth

 DONE

+If ride is in the past.
+Show a note.

 Logic to filter rides my rides